dw-flyingw/HPE-Voxels/README.md

 ## Configuration

 ### Anatomical Colors
-The `vista3d_label_colors.json` file contains color definitions for different anatomical structures.
+The `frontend/conf/vista3d_label_colors.json` file contains color definitions for different anatomical structures.
 The texture generators use this file to assign appropriate colors to models based on their names.

+### Texture Generation Prompts
+The `frontend/conf/vista3d_prompts.json` file contains anatomically accurate prompts for AI texture generation using FLUX.1.

 ### Environment Variables
 - `MODEL_VIEWER_PORT`: Port for the model viewer (default: 8503)